 '''

-The following server program initializes the ORB, creates a

-BankImplementation object, and registers this object in the Naming

-Service:

-// Java

-// In file Server.java.

-package Demos.BankSimpleTie;

-1

-import Demos.IT_DemoLib.;

-import IE.Iona.OrbixWeb.Features.Config;

-import IE.Iona.OrbixWeb.OrbixWeb;

-import org.omg.CORBA.;

-public class Server {

 public static void main ( String args[] ) {

 // Initalize the ORB

 2

 org.omg.CORBA.ORB Orb = ORB.init ( args, null );

 // Create a new bank Server

 new Server (Orb);

-}

 // Server constructor.

 3

 public Server ( org.omg.CORBA.ORB Orb ) {

-m_orb = Orb;
+m \text{ orb} = \text{Orb};

 System.out.println( "Server started on port "

-+ Config.getConfigItem ("IT_IIOP_LISTEN_PORT")
++ Config.getConfigItem ("IT IIOP LISTEN PORT")

 );

 // Create a new Naming Service wrapper.

 try {

 4

-m_ns_wrapper = new IT_NS_Wrapper(m_orb,
+m ns wrapper = new IT NS Wrapper (m orb,

 m_demo_context_name);

 m_ns_wrapper.initialise();

 }

 catch ( org.omg.CORBA.UserException userEx ) {

 System.out.println ( "[ Exception raised during

 creation of naming "+ "service wrapper.]" );

-}

 String serverName = new String ("IT_Demo/

 BankSimple/Bank");

 5

-m_bank = new tie_Bank ( new BankImplementation
+m bank = new tie Bank ( new BankImplementation

-(m_orb));
+(m orb));

 try {

 6

-m_ns_wrapper.registerObject ("Bank", m_bank );
+m_ns_wrapper.registerObject ("Bank", m_bank);

-}

 catch ( org.omg.CORBA.UserException userEx ) {

 System.out.println( "[Exception registering

 Bank in " +

 "NamingService.]");

 }

 // Wait for client connections.

-try {

 7

 OrbixWeb.ORB (m_orb).processEvents

+( 10000 60 );

+}

+catch ( SystemException se ) {

+System.out.println("[ Exception during creation

+of implementation : " + se.toString() + " ]" );

+System.exit(1);

+}

+}

+private final String m_demo_context_name =

+"IT Demo.BankSimple";

 '''

-- 1. To simplify the use of the Naming Service, a Naming Service wrapper is provided.
-This hides the low-level detail of the CORBA Naming Service. - 2.
-Initialize the ORB for an Orbix Java application using the parameterized version of ORB.init(). - 3.
-The Server() constructor creates the bank implementation object and adds an entry for it to the Naming Service.
+- 1 To simplify the use of the Naming Service, a Naming Service wrapper is provided.
+This hides the low-level detail of the CORBA Naming Service. - 2 Initialize the ORB for an Orbix Java application using the parameterized version of ORB.init(). - 3 The Server() constructor creates the bank implementation object and adds an entry for it to the Naming Service.
 If the entry already exists, it is replaced.
-The orb parameter refers to the server's ORB. - 4.
-Create a Naming Service wrapper object.
-The banking example uses Naming Service wrapper methods to simplify the use of the Naming Service. - 5.
-Create a new server implementation object, and pass a reference to the server ORB. - 6.
-Register the bank object in the Naming Service using the wrapper method registerObject().
-This object is now known as Bank in the Naming Service. - 7.
-Start the server listening for incoming invocations.
+The orb parameter refers to the server's ORB. - 4 Create a Naming Service wrapper object.
+The banking example uses Naming Service wrapper methods to simplify the use of the Naming Service. - 5 Create a new server implementation object, and pass a reference to the server ORB. - 6 Register the bank object in the Naming Service using the wrapper method registerObject().
+This object is now known as Bank in the Naming Service. - 7 Start the server listening for incoming invocations.

-For details of different methods for connecting the implementation objects to the Orbix Java runtime, refer to "Object Initialization and Connection" on page 113.
+For details of different methods for connecting the implementation objects to the Orbix Java runtime, refer to "Object Initialization and Connection" on page 107.